gikonekos/Building-Rescue-Archive/analysis/patch_address_analysis.md

 However, when tested on real hardware, some of these addresses did not behave as described.

-Therefore the addresses were verified against the archived binary.
+Therefore, the addresses were verified against the archived binary.

 # 2 Binary Used